Chevrolet Corvette (C3): 1973–1974

-Car and Driver on the L-82 in December 1972, “…when it comes to making a choice, the L82 is the engine we prefer.
+Car and Driver on the L82 in December 1972, "…when it comes to making a choice, the L82 is the engine we prefer.
 Duntov and the other Corvette engineers gravitate toward the big blocks because they like the torque.
 And granted, the 454s will squirt through traffic with just a feather touch on the gas pedal.
-But, to us at least, the small block engine contributes to a fine sense of balance in the Corvette that is rare in any GT car, so rare that it would be a shame to exchange it for a few lb.-ft. of torque.”
+But, to us at least, the small block engine contributes to a fine sense of balance in the Corvette that is rare in any GT car, so rare that it would be a shame to exchange it for a few lb.-ft. of torque."

 The 454 cuin LS-4 big-block V8 engine was introduced in 1973 to replace the LS-5.
 It delivered 275 hp and 15% of the cars were ordered so equipped.
-“454” emblems adorned the hood of big-block equipped Corvettes.
+"454" emblems adorned the hood of big-block equipped Corvettes.
 All models featured a new cowl induction domed hood, which pulled air in through a rear hood intake into the engine compartment under full throttle, increasing power (but didn't show up in the horsepower ratings).
-0-60 mph times were reduced by a second while keeping the engine compartment cooler.
+0–60 mph times were reduced by a second while keeping the engine compartment cooler.
 The new tire size was GR70-15 with white stripes or raised white letters optional.
 An aluminum wheel option was seen on 1973 and 1974 pilot cars, and a few 1973s were so equipped, but withheld for quality issues, and wouldn't be available until 1976.

 Road & Track magazine stated in a 1973 road test: "For all its age, size and compromises, if the Corvette is equipped with the right options it is a pleasant and rewarding car to drive and this 1973 example was one of the best Corvettes we've ever driven."
 It was also the year for the first Off Road Suspension RPO Z07 produced and today it is considered a very rare production Corvette as only 45 were produced.